 Arriving at the Venue

 Ticketholders will be given information about the ACTC’s safety measures before arriving at the venue.
 They will also be asked to fill out a digital declaration of fitness on the day of the performance, and those experiencing any symptoms of COVID-19 will not be permitted to enter any ACTC venues.
-Additionally, a waiver acknowledging the risk of attending an indoor public event, and they will be sent a link to review the ACTC’s guidelines around COVID health precautions.
+Patrons will also be notified via email of the risk of attending an indoor public event, and they will be sent a link to review the ACTC’s guidelines around COVID health precautions.

 Staggered entrance times will be distributed with safety information to ensure that there is sufficient space for social distancing in the venue.
 Lobby capacity allows 5 square meters per person (based on current public health guidelines).
 For example, at the Newmont Stage, the lobby has a capacity of 40 people, including staff.
 The audience would be divided into two groups, one arriving a half hour before the performance begins, and one arriving at the 20-minute mark.
 Staff will be on hand to carefully monitor lobby capacity and traffic flow into the theatre.

 Upon arrival at the venue, ticketholders will be expected to line up outside.
 Signage (i.e. stickers placed 6 feet apart) will encourage physical distancing and reinforce what is expected of ticketholders once they are inside the venue.
 These signs may include a reminder to fill out a fitness declaration on our digital platform, information on our cleaning practices, warnings about potential washroom lineups, and encouragement to find and remain in your seat as quickly as possible.